Sugar Glider Food: A Veterinarian's Advice for a Happy & Healthy Sugar Bear

 Watch Dr. Brust deliver nugget after nugget of wisdom, that when followed, is sure to keep your Sugar Glider healthy for many years to come.

-In case you missed anything here's some important points from Dr. Brust
+In case you missed anything here's some important Sugar Glider Food Facts from Dr. Brust

 Contrary to internet claims and the scare tactics present on several websites, a Sugar Glider diet should be kept as simple as possible.
 As in all cases the best solution is the most simple solution because it's much more repeatable.
 Sugar Gliders live as long or longer than most dogs, but only if they are consistently delivered the proper nutrients.
 Make it easy on yourself to provide that healthy balance and choose the simple solutions available.
 In theory, this sounds obvious but after further examination and the study of a Sugar Glider's behavioral patterns it makes even more sense.

 What about the Ledbetter Diet & Other Home Mades?

 Although it sounds great in theory it is in fact unlikely to be consistently repeatable, which undoubtedly can lead to one or more of these problems.
 In fact, most gliders who have problems are a result of a homemade diet.

 Should I feed my Sugar Glider Meal Worms?